Axway/api-builder-docs/content/en/docs/release_notes/haarlem.md

 ## Fixes

 * #7283: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) schema validation for `multipart/form-data` files now ignores schema with constraints `minLength`, `maxLength`, and `pattern`.
-* #7297: fixed issue in [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) where header parameters were incorrectly handled case-sensitive when validating the request.
+* #7297: Fixed issue in [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) where header parameters were incorrectly handled case-sensitive when validating the request.
 Now, headers parameters are case-insensitive for validation.
+* #7279: Fixed issue where the +/- zoom shortcut keys in the flow editor would not work on Firefox.

 {{% releasenotes/deprecations %}}